gatsbyjs/gatsby/docs/contributing/docs-and-website-components.md

 <Breadcrumb location={props.location} itemList={itemList} />
 ```

+_You can also refer to [an example of usage of the Breadcrumb in the Gatsbyjs.org source code](https://github.com/gatsbyjs/gatsby/blob/1d65ce051967dda5c4a89da920fc34692524e237/www/src/templates/template-docs-markdown.js#L82)_

 #### Optional `breadcrumbTitle` entries in sidebar files

 To alter the title of a doc that is displayed in the Breadcrumb component, a `breadcrumbTitle` is supported as a key in the [sidebar YAML files](https://github.com/gatsbyjs/gatsby/tree/master/www/src/data/sidebars).
 It is commonly used to provide an abbreviated version of a doc's title when displayed next to its parent page title, e.g. shortening "Adding a Custom webpack Config" to "webpack Config".